thinkroth/FlaskBackbone/Readme.md

 # Flask/Mongodb/Backbone - Experiments with some new things

   Just playing with some new frameworks.
+It's just for fun.